chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - Reply with `/cancel-extraction` to cancel the current extraction process
 - Reply with `/cancel-process` to cancel the entire process and delete any downloaded files
 - Reply with `/max_concurrent <number>` to dynamically change the maximum number of concurrent downloads

+### Additional Commands

+The script supports additional commands for managing the bot:

+- Reply with `/help` to show all available commands
+- Reply with `/status` to show the current status of the bot
+- Reply with `/battery-status` to show battery information (Termux only)
+- Reply with `/q` or `/queue` to show the current processing queue
+- Reply with `/pass <password>` to provide a password for a protected archive
+- Reply with `/toggle_fast_download` to enable/disable fast download
+- Reply with `/toggle_wifi_only` to enable/disable WiFi-Only mode
+- Reply with `/toggle_transcoding` to enable/disable video transcoding
+- Reply with `/set_max_archive_gb <number>` to set the maximum archive size in GB

 ### Checking Processing Status